 Within a week of the letter being sent, you absolutely should send a thank you note to the teacher.
 Ideally, it should be a written note.
-But if your school building is closed and you don’t have a mailing address for the teacher, an email will do.
+But if the school is on break and you don’t have a mailing address for the teacher, an email will do.

-Get into your first-choice school in part because of a great recommendation letter?
-Make sure you let the teachers who helped you out know!
-They love to help students and will be almost as thrilled as you are.
+Got into your first-choice school in part because of a great recommendation letter?
+Make sure you let the teachers who helped you know!
+Chances are they'll be almost as thrilled as you are.

 Great letters of recommendation can help you get into a college and as well as compete for merit scholarships.
 You can get more information on scholarship options, including ours, here.